chrisdreid/splinaltap/README.md

 Available visualization options:
 - `theme=light|dark`: Set the plot theme (default: light)
 - `save=/path/to/file.png`: Save the plot to a file instead of or in addition to displaying it
+- `overlay=true|false`: If true (default), all channels are plotted in a single graph; if false, each spline gets its own subplot

 These visualization options directly utilize the Solver's built-in plotting methods, which are also available programmatically through the Python API.